The anonymization problem in social networks: Introduction

 The remainder of this paper is structured as follows.
-First, Section~\ref{sec:related} summarizes related work on the problem.
+First, Section~\ref{sec:related} reviews related work.
 Section~\ref{sec:prel} covers preliminaries on networks and anonymization.
-In Section~\ref{sec:problem}, we introduce the anonymization problem and its variants.
-Next, in Section~\ref{sec:approach}, we outline our framework for the anonymization process and present the proposed heuristic anonymization algorithms.
+In Section~\ref{sec:problem}, we formally define the anonymization problem and its variants.
+Section~\ref{sec:approach} presents our framework for the anonymization process and the proposed heuristic algorithms.
 We discuss experiments and results in Section~\ref{sec:results}.
-Lastly, we give a summary and directions for future work in Section~\ref{sec:conc}.
+Finally, Section~\ref{sec:conc} concludes the paper and outlines directions for future work.